Noobify2012/Drippy-model/res/Readme.txt

 Citations.
-I found an example of how to simulate the dice on stackoverflow and how to sort the values so that we can do the selection for the attribute implementation:  //https://stackoverflow.com/questions/20518078/how-to-sort-listinteger
-There are other citations in line including in differnt gear classes that used names of mythical or biblical items and where i found the references.
+I found an example of how to do depth first and breadth first searches on geeks for geeks and adapted that code for my needs.
+Madhira Datta walked me through how to calculate the maximum number of edges in a graph for wrapping and non wrapping dungeons.
+I also found the method to condense my treasure enum and factory into one class and adapted that code from https://connected2know.com/programming/java-factory-pattern/.
+All citations have in line citations.